-Learned from the tour guide, weather is this area is absolutely unpredictable.
+Learned from the tour guide, the weather is this area is absolutely unpredictable.
 It can be sunny in the morning and snowing in the evening.
 The residents just have to prepare for all weather conditions.
 I bet weatherman won’t have a job here.
-We were very lucky to arrive here one day after the fresh snow however.
+We were very lucky to arrive here one day after the fresh snow, however.

-This is Qilian Mountains 祈連山, but my Oregonian husband thinks they are only hills.
+This is the Qilian Mountains 祈連山, but my Oregonian husband thinks they are only hills.
 Either mountains or hills, I think the brown texture on white snow has unique character of its own.

 The Mongolian Yurts are mostly white.
 They are nicely tied in with the white background.
 These are for the tourists.
 I did snap a residential house shot from the bus (last image) and I speculate this one is for the wealthier people.

 Prayer Flags are everywhere. 経幡 is the word I learned from school, but I have never seen one.
 These flags are made of silk-like fabric and in 5 basic colors.
-Each color represents one natural element: yellow vs earth; white va air; green vs water; red vs fire and blue vs sky.
+Each color represents one natural element: yellow vs earth; white vs air; green vs water; red vs fire and blue vs sky.
 It is an old tradition that people hang them around the houses and temples.
 Sometimes prayers or doctrines are written on the flags to pray for blessings and fulfillment.
-One say, the tents are used as a landmark or a meetup location.
-Refer to the picture below and see how populated they are within short distance.
+One says the tents are used as a landmark or a meetup location.
+Refer to the picture below and see how populated they are within a short distance.

-Above image was taken from one high point on top of the mountains, about 12,000 ft elevation.
+The above image was taken from one high point on top of the mountains, about 12,000 ft elevation.
 I have never been a mountain climber and this high attitude did give me slight headache.
 We were told to move slowly in order to get adjusted to the thin air.
 It was an experience.
 A height phobia, I actually walked to the top and enjoyed the stunning scenery.

-Have not seen a Yak particularly one with long white hair.
+Have not seen a Yak, particularly one with long white hair.
 Guess long hair is their natural protection from extreme weather.
 Unlike the camels I saw at the other tourist site, this guy seems to have an easier life here.
 The ride is brief and he does not need to climb up and down the hill for hours.
 I am not sure who’s on the camelback.
 I do like her fuchsia ethnic wardrobe in front of the blue sky and white snow.